Fidelity National Information Services, Inc. (NYSE:FIS) Shares Purchased by Axa S.A.

 FIS stock traded up $0.31 during midday trading on Friday, hitting $148.28.
 1,990,385 shares of the company traded hands, compared to its average volume of 3,738,879.
 Fidelity National Information Services, Inc. has a twelve month low of $91.68 and a twelve month high of $158.21.
 The company has a quick ratio of 0.78, a current ratio of 0.78 and a debt-to-equity ratio of 0.31.
 The business has a 50 day simple moving average of $140.96 and a 200-day simple moving average of $141.46.
 The stock has a market capitalization of $92.01 billion, a price-to-earnings ratio of -823.78, a price-to-earnings-growth ratio of 1.48 and a beta of 0.76.

-Fidelity National Information Services (NYSE:FIS) last announced its quarterly earnings results on Thursday, October 29th.
-The information technology services provider reported $1.42 EPS for the quarter, beating the consensus estimate of $1.41 by $0.01.
+Fidelity National Information Services (NYSE:FIS) last posted its quarterly earnings data on Thursday, October 29th.
+The information technology services provider reported $1.42 earnings per share for the quarter, beating the consensus estimate of $1.41 by $0.01.
 Fidelity National Information Services had a positive return on equity of 6.88% and a negative net margin of 0.83%.
-The company had revenue of $3.20 billion for the quarter, compared to the consensus estimate of $3.18 billion.
-During the same quarter last year, the company posted $1.43 earnings per share.
-The company’s revenue for the quarter was up 13.3% compared to the same quarter last year.
+The company had revenue of $3.20 billion during the quarter, compared to analysts’ expectations of $3.18 billion.
+During the same period in the prior year, the business earned $1.43 earnings per share.
+Fidelity National Information Services’s revenue for the quarter was up 13.3% compared to the same quarter last year.
 Equities research analysts forecast that Fidelity National Information Services, Inc. will post 5.49 EPS for the current year.

 The firm also recently disclosed a quarterly dividend, which will be paid on Monday, December 28th.
 Stockholders of record on Monday, December 14th will be given a $0.35 dividend.
 The ex-dividend date of this dividend is Friday, December 11th.
 This represents a $1.40 annualized dividend and a dividend yield of 0.94%.
 Fidelity National Information Services’s dividend payout ratio is 24.96%.

-Several equities research analysts recently weighed in on FIS shares.
-Compass Point assumed coverage on shares of Fidelity National Information Services in a report on Thursday, September 17th.
-They issued a “neutral” rating and a $155.00 price objective for the company.
-Morgan Stanley upped their target price on Fidelity National Information Services from $128.00 to $136.00 and gave the company an “equal weight” rating in a report on Friday, November 13th.
+A number of equities research analysts have weighed in on the stock.
+Loop Capital started coverage on shares of Fidelity National Information Services in a report on Tuesday, September 22nd.
+They issued a “hold” rating and a $150.00 price target for the company.
 Citigroup upped their target price on Fidelity National Information Services from $160.00 to $168.00 and gave the company a “buy” rating in a report on Thursday, August 6th.
-Stephens upgraded Fidelity National Information Services to an “overweight” rating and upped their target price for the company from $164.00 to $174.00 in a report on Wednesday, August 5th.
-Finally, Wells Fargo & Company upped their target price on Fidelity National Information Services from $150.00 to $165.00 and gave the company an “overweight” rating in a report on Wednesday, August 5th.
+Raymond James dropped their target price on Fidelity National Information Services from $178.00 to $170.00 and set a “strong-buy” rating on the stock in a report on Friday, October 30th.
+Mizuho upped their target price on Fidelity National Information Services from $165.00 to $170.00 and gave the company a “buy” rating in a report on Monday, October 26th.
+Finally, Compass Point initiated coverage on Fidelity National Information Services in a report on Thursday, September 17th.
+They issued a “neutral” rating and a $155.00 price objective on the stock.
 Five research analysts have rated the stock with a hold rating, twenty-two have issued a buy rating and one has issued a strong buy rating to the stock.
 The company currently has an average rating of “Buy” and a consensus target price of $161.85.

+In other news, COO Ido Gileadi sold 20,007 shares of the stock in a transaction that occurred on Monday, November 9th.
+The stock was sold at an average price of $145.00, for a total value of $2,901,015.00.
+Following the completion of the sale, the chief operating officer now directly owns 25,442 shares of the company’s stock, valued at $3,689,090.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, EVP Lenore D. Williams sold 4,047 shares of the firm’s stock in a transaction on Monday, September 28th.
+The stock was sold at an average price of $147.63, for a total value of $597,458.61.
+Following the completion of the transaction, the executive vice president now directly owns 15,825 shares of the company’s stock, valued at $2,336,244.75.
+The disclosure for this sale can be found here.
+Insiders sold 68,505 shares of company stock valued at $9,967,983 over the last three months.
+0.70% of the stock is owned by company insiders.

 Fidelity National Information Services, Inc operates as a financial services technology company in the United States and internationally.
 It operates through three segments: Merchant Solutions, Banking Solutions, and Capital Market Solutions.
 The Merchant Solutions segment offers merchant acquiring, integrated payment, and global e-commerce solutions.